Sharon Downs, M.S., CT - Director

 Reed Claiborne is the DRCâ€™s newest Access Consultant, beginning May 2012.
 He earned his Bachelorâ€™s in Speech Communication and his Masterâ€™s in Rehabilitation Counseling both from the University of Tennessee, Knoxville.
 Reed has a passion for working with students with disabilities and has presented on learning disabilities at conferences and workshops.
 Prior to earning his Masterâ€™s, Reed worked in the business sector and coached youth sports.
 In addition to working closely with students and faculty, he is the DRC liaison to the campus on accessible facilities.

-Ann Marie Fowler, B.A., NIC - Staff Interpreter
+Ann Marie Lott, B.A., NIC - Staff Interpreter

 Ann Marie’s primary responsibility is to provide interpreting services to the campus community.
 She obtained her Bachelor Degree from the Interpreter Training Program here at UALR, graduating class of 2005.
 She has since worked in a variety of settings including secondary and post-secondary education and video relay.
 She holds a Registry of Interpreters for the Deaf national interpreter certification (RID-NIC.)